cdjq/DFRobot_BMV080/README.md

    * @fn getIntegrationTime
    * @brief Get the current integration time.
    * @return The current integration time in seconds (s).
-   * @return 0 error, or not call openBmv080 or stopBmv080 function before.
+   * @return NAN error, or not call openBmv080 or stopBmv080 function before.
    */
   float getIntegrationTime(void);